 The art of business intelligence in motivation

 Regardless of the exact form of motivation you use, what’s most important is that your sales reps hit their targets.
 You need to work collaboratively to track goals and key performance indicators so that everyone can see where they stand at any given time.
-You, and they, need to know how they are performing so together you can help manage priorities and task, optimize their time and identify opportunities.
+You, and they, need to know how they are performing so together you can help manage priorities and tasks, optimize their time and identify opportunities.

 A business intelligence information solution can pull data from a variety of systems and resources across the company to paint a clear picture of your sales team’s performance.
 The information is presented through easy-to-read visual dashboards that allow you to quickly understand how your sales team is performing so you can make better and faster business decisions.